wildfirebill/UNIT3D-Community-Edition/README.md

 <p align="center">
     🎉<b>A Big Thanks To All Our <a href="https://github.com/HDInnovations/UNIT3D-Community-Edition/graphs/contributors">Contributors</a> and <a href="https://github.com/sponsors/HDVinnie">Sponsors</a></b>🎉
 </p>
-This is a modified version of the original UNIT3D-Community-Edition to install via loval use only for testing purchases.
+This is a modified version of the original UNIT3D-Community-Edition to install via loCal use only for testing purchases.
 It is not SECURE!!!!!

 ## 📝 Table of Contents